-On 13 February 2008, Prime Minister Kevin Rudd made a formal apology to Australia’s Indigenous peoples, particularly to the Stolen Generations whose lives had been blighted by past government policies of forced child removal and Indigenous assimilation.
+On 13 February 2008 Prime Minister Kevin Rudd made a formal apology to Aboriginal and Torres Strait Islander peoples, particularly to the Stolen Generations whose lives had been blighted by past government policies of forced child removal and assimilation.

 Prime Minister Kevin Rudd, 13 February 2008:

 We apologise for the laws and policies of successive Parliaments and governments that have inflicted profound grief, suffering and loss on these our fellow Australians.
 We apologise especially for the removal of Aboriginal and Torres Strait Islander children from their families, their communities and their country.

 This moment had its origins in the Bringing Them Home report.
 This report tabled the findings and recommendations of the Human Rights and Equal Opportunity Commission inquiry.

 The inquiry was instigated by Attorney General Michael Lavarch in May 1995, and its terms of reference were extensive.
 The first was a call for a thorough examination of past laws, practices and policies.
 It read: